microsoft/promptbench/README.md

 pip install -r requirements.txt
 ```

 Note that this only installed basic python packages.
-For Prompt Attacks, it is required to install TextAttack.
+For Prompt Attacks, you will also need to install [TextAttack](https://github.com/QData/TextAttack).

 ## Usage

 promptbench is easy to use and extend.
-Going through the below examples will help you get familiar with promptbench for quick use, evaluate existing datasets and LLMs, or create your own datasets and models.
+Going through the examples below will help you get familiar with promptbench for quick use, evaluate existing datasets and LLMs, or create your own datasets and models.

 Please see [Installation](#installation) to install promptbench first.